arkits/archit.xyz/content/posts/sba-cli.md

 ### Collaboration through Git

 A key motivation for the Inventory file mechanism was for using Git to manage the file, allowing the file to collaboratively updated.
-The approach would be to commit the file to a 'secrets' repo and extend from there.
-It does means that access control to the repo is outsourced to whatever is available, which may not be acceptable to all.
+The approach would be to commit the file to a 'secrets' repo, and extend from there with a suitable merge-flow approach to intake changes.

+It does means that access control to the repo is outsourced to whatever is available, which may not be acceptable in all cases.
+However, sba-cli's "portable" architecture allows for automation to be built around it.

+### Learn through Experience, not Documentation

+An unfortunate fact about the Actuator project, and several other Spring projects, is the depth of [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html) and the lack of.
+While the documentation covers most topics, key pieces such as the expected HTTP request params and other esoteric configuration details are left to the user's Google-fu skills.
+This can be applied to Spring as a whole (and, well to any other framework with so many moving parts).

 ## Conclusion